sooraj14072001/Team_Purdy/README.md

 <h2 align="center"> 👨‍🔬💻 TEAM PURDY 💻👩‍🔬 </h2>
 <h3 align="center"><img src = "https://user-images.githubusercontent.com/88287926/137456688-efd9d2d8-3435-49b2-9bad-0237fe1a7628.jpeg" width="700" height="400"></h3>
 Our Team is named after Jean Purdy to honour her hardwork and dedication in the Scientific Revolution of Fertility Treatments.
-Jean Purdy was a British Nurse and the first person to recognise and study the early Human Embryo Blastocyte formation, which had a key role in the development of In vitro Fertilization treatment (IVF).
+Jean Purdy was a British Nurse and the first person to recognise and study the early Human Embryo Blastocyte formation, which had a key role in the development of In vitro Fertilization treatment (IVF).Clearly Purdy was integral to IVF, but even today her name is rarely mentioned
 Our Team is a diverse community of students, researchers and professionals from all over the globe working together to hone our skills in Bioinformatics and Computational biology.

 ## The Task - Work Flow